 Covered services include audiological examinations, hearing screening and assessments, hearing aids for beneficiaries with at least a minimum hearing loss (not specified), repairs, replacements, ear molds, fitting, checking hearing aids, and six batteries per month.
 Prior authorization is required for more than one hearing aid repair per year.

 As of Jan.
-1, 2011, Medicaid in Washington no longer reimburses providers for the purchase of hearing aids, cochlear implants, and bone-anchored hearing aids, or for repair of the equipment, parts, or batteries.
-Audiology exams and medical treatment of the ear are still covered by Medicaid.
+1, 2019, Medicaid in Washington covers hearing instruments (hearing aids) when medically necessary.
+Audiology exams and medical treatment of the ear are also still covered by Medicaid.

 Covered services include the following types of monaural and binaural hearing aids: Analog or conventional hearing aids; digital hearing aids; digitally programmable hearing aids; and modifications of any of the above hearing aids when a beneficiary exhibits a special need for such an adaptation.
 The initial monaural hearing aid purchase includes an ear mold, cord, and one package of batteries.
 The initial binaural hearing aid purchase includes two ear molds, two cords, and two packages of batteries.